 - In-group decline, crisis, or victimhood.
 Fascism imagines a victimized in-group and an exploitative out-group (to use the Nazism example again, Aryans and Jews).
 Opportunistic leaders might shift those boundaries for political gain, but at its core fascism mobilizes the masses with a fear of losing out to some demonized “other” (often ironically, a group weaker than the one favored by the fascists.
 See Umberto Eco famously identifying the out-group as both “too strong and too weak”).

 - Radical solutions to achieve a “historical destiny” of in-group rejuvenation.
+See fascist Italy’s goal of becoming a true great power.
 Here, “radical” often means a preference for violence to mirror the fascist drive for power.
 Fascists consider the in-group crisis so severe that no existing political or economic system can save them.
 As a result, they reject liberal democracy and socialism as possible paths forward though, as in historical examples, they may compromise with traditional elites for the sake of political expediency.
 However, in the quest to achieve a revolutionary historical destiny, even conservatism becomes a frequent enemy.

 - A single infallible leader.
 The leader offers the radical solutions required to rejuvenate the in-group.
 With violence and charisma, he rallies a party around him (Paxton notes that the leader is always male).
-Because fascism asserts that only the strongest have the right to dominate, the leader does not permit power sharing.
+Because fascism asserts that only the strongest have the right to dominate (for example, in Italy veterans of the Great War), the leader does not permit power sharing.

 With a loose working definition of fascism, let’s dive into some key lines and scenes to note how they mirror many features of fascist ideology: